Many exciting Bolivia holidays, festivals

 You don’t have to stay long to find a Bolivian fiesta or carnival, along with many other forms of entertainment.
 In addition to national

 most of which take place with great pomp and circumstance, there are local and regional celebrations too.

 Public holidays are days the local or national government recognizes and usually there is no work on these days.
-And finally, we have many more days and events that are unique to Bolivia, like National Protected Areas Day.
-You'll find many of these listed on our Events page and our Spanish Events page.
+And finally, we have many more days that are unique to Bolivia, like National Protected Areas Day and even United Nations Days that are observed.

 Bolivians love a good party.
 Each year many additional

 are also celebrated in grandiose manner.
 Special occasions are events we celebrate that may or may not be recognized by the government.
 In most cases people continue to work on these days.
 Most of the special occasions celebrated in Bolivia are popular in other countries too.
 Many of these are well-known, such as Mother’s and Father’s Day, but in Bolivia even pets have their own special days.

 In fact, Bolivia you’re even sure to find events being held for nearly every single one of the

 United Nations Days.